2011 Chilean Air Force C-212 crash: Aircraft

 The aircraft involved was a twin-turboprop Casa C-212 Aviocar 300DF with tail number 966.
 It was manufactured in 1994 with serial number 443.

 Victims

-One of the victims was Felipe Camiroaga, a presenter with Televisión Nacional de Chile (National Broadcasting of Chile), who was traveling to the island for the Buenos Días a Todos show (Good Morning Everyone), to report on the reconstruction after the 2010 earthquake.
-He was accompanied by journalist Roberto Bruce and three other members of the TV channel.
+One of the victims was Felipe Camiroaga, a presenter with Televisión Nacional de Chile (National Broadcasting of Chile), who was traveling to the island for the Buenos Días a Todos (Good Morning Everyone) show, to report on the reconstruction after the 2010 earthquake.
+He was accompanied by journalist Roberto Bruce and three other members of the TV channel, including photographer Romina Irarrázabal.

+Irarrázabal or another is believed to have initially survived and document some of the plane crash.
+An SD card identified to have come from Irarrázabal's Nikon camera contained 409 photographs; of the six taken on the plane, the final two respectively document the cabin floor during or shortly after the descent, and the water level of the ocean against a window as the aircraft began to sink.
+Before drowning, the photographer removed the SD card and secured it in a water bottle where it was recovered by divers on 6 November 2011.

 Investigation

 Investigators concluded that, while flying the downwind leg around the airfield at 650 ft above the sea, a sudden loss of control caused the aircraft to roll almost inverted, lose altitude and strike the surface of the water.

 The loss of control was attributed to the adverse weather conditions prevailing at the time, characterized by strong, gusty winds arising from a weather front passing through the area.
 Turbulence in the wake of surrounding terrain and wind shear were also cited as factors in the loss of control.